"He was a storyteller—a showman—a dreamer—a genius."Once Upon a Time

 In truth Walt employed several Jewish and black animators, was close with his female employees, and devoted to his daughters.
 However, he didn't help his case with some of his actions - for instance, he was the only Hollywood figure prepared to meet Leni Riefenstahl, director of Nazi propaganda film Triumph of the Will

 that after his death Walt's body was placed in a cryostasis chamber

 under Pirates of the Caribbean

 at Disneyland.
-(Everyone knows it's really just his head that was frozen in Cinderella's Castle at Disney World, of course.)
+(Everyone knows it's really just his head that was frozen in Cinderella's Castle at Disney World, of course.
+When it's not under Epcot.)
 The actual

 truth is that he was cremated.

 In 1999, Time Magazine named him #24 on their list of the 100 Most Influential People of the 20th Century.

 Tropes Related to Walt: